aymyo/antigram-extension/README.md

 [logo]: https://github.com/aymyo/antigram-extension/blob/main/images/ag32.png "Antigram Logo"

-##### Sources
+##### Sources and recommendations
 This extension is mostly inspired by Jord West's [News Feed Eradicator](https://github.com/jordwest/news-feed-eradicator), which I recommend if you are a Facebook user.
+Additionally, I also recommend [DF Youtube](https://chrome.google.com/webstore/detail/df-tube-distraction-free/mjdepdfccjgcndkmemponafgioodelna?hl=en-US) to have a better experience using Youtube.